Since the birth of the PC, there have always been Consumer PCs and Business PCs

 - Construction:Latitude-Magnesium Alloy; Inspiron-Polycarbonate/ABS plastic

-- Processor: Latitude-Intel i3/i5/i7 Dual/Quad Core for better performance and faster in multi-tasking; Inspiron-Intel Atom N3050/3700 Dual Core which good enough for streaming, browsing internet , and few tasks running at same time without lagging.
+- Processor: Latitude-Intel i3/i5/i7 Dual/Quad Core for better performance and faster in multi-tasking; Inspiron-Intel Atom N3050/3700 Dual Core which good enough for streaming, browsing the internet, and few tasks running at the same time without lagging.

-- Screen: Latitude-HD Anti-Glare with matte coating to diffuse reflections and light but relatively poor in graphic quality, which suites for outdoor environment, as well as heavy duty display reinforcements; Inspiron-LED Backlit with better graphic and colour quality but only good for indoor usage (the darker the better performance)
+- Screen: Latitude-HD Anti-Glare with a matte coating to diffuse reflections and light but relatively poor in graphic quality, which suites for outdoor environment, as well as heavy-duty display reinforcements; Inspiron-LED Backlit with better graphic and color quality but only good for indoor usage (the darker the better performance)

 - Keyboard:Latitude-Spill-resistant keyboard designed to protect critical internal electronics from minor spills; they also allow time to save any work and safely shut down the system in case of a spill.

-If you compare business machines to consumer machines in same price point, you will find that business machines always have lower specs, but towards higher reliable and durable hardware, longer available support, better keyboard with number array section and better pointing panel.
-Also, business machines always have better connectivity and easier to configure with intranet, printing and other devices.
+If you compare business machines or business PCs to consumer machines or consumer PCs at the same price point, you will find that business machines always have lower specs, but towards higher reliable and durable hardware, longer available support, better keyboard with number array section, and better pointing panel.
+Also, business machines always have better connectivity and easier to configure with intranet, printing, and other devices.
 You will find business machines always make work a lot easier than its cousin.

 The Security and Software.

-You won’t see too many consumer laptops with fingerprint readers, but many business systems have them standard or as an inexpensive option.
+You won’t see too many consumer laptops with fingerprint readers, but many business systems have the standard or as an inexpensive option.
 With the reader, you can swipe-login or use your fingerprint as a credential for documents and apps.
-Another feature is security lock, it is almost the standard feature for Business Machines as requirement for display and portable usage.
+Another feature is a security lock, it is almost the standard feature for Business Machines as a requirement for display and portable usage.

-Business machines will be loaded or have more reliable data, malware and spam protection apps available, as well as professional and networking apps for working such as remote desktop control software, and encryption tools.
-Also, business machines always carries Pro version OS compare to Home version for consumer machines.
+Business PCs will be loaded or have more reliable data, malware, and spam protection apps available, as well as professional and networking apps for working such as remote desktop control software, and encryption tools.
+Also, business machines or Business PCs always carry Pro version OS compare to the Home version for consumer machines.

-Note that business machines is not easy to find, even in manufacturer’s website—they all have consumer cousin even in the same series.
-If you want to pick up a business machine or just see what head is out there, check with NetworkRepairs.ca—authorized partner of Dell and HP
+Note that business PCs are not easy to find, even on the manufacturer’s website—they all have consumer cousins even in the same series.
+If you want to pick up a business machine or just see what head is out there, check with NetworkRepairs.ca—an authorized partner of Dell and HP

 The price tag you see for business PCs stands for reliability and the features within.